top of page

 f) Wildlife Reserves.

-1. Pian Upe Wildlife Reserve: As mentioned earlier, Pian Upe is one of the largest protected areas in Uganda, known for its vast savannah grasslands and diverse wildlife populations, including elephants, giraffes, and cheetahs.
+1. Pian Upe Wildlife Reserve: This is one of the largest protected areas in Uganda, known for its vast savannah grasslands and diverse wildlife populations, including elephants, giraffes, and cheetahs.

 2. Kabwoya Wildlife Reserve: Located in western Uganda, Kabwoya Wildlife Reserve encompasses a mix of savannah, woodland, and wetland habitats.
 It is home to various wildlife species, including buffalo, Uganda kob, and waterbuck.